Your home may be your castle, but how do you know if you’re adequately protecting yours, or if you’re paying over the odds for cover?

-Currently, insurers often increase premiums each time customers renew their policies, whilst offering lower, more competitive quotes to new customers.
-Under new rules proposed by the financial regulator the Financial Conduct Authority (FCA), renewal quotes offered by home and car insurers will no longer be able to be more expensive than they would be for new customers.
-The FCA estimates that removing this ‘loyalty penalty’ and making the insurance market work better will save consumers £4.2 billion over 10 years.
+Previously, insurers would often increase premiums when customers renewed their policies, whilst offering lower, more competitive quotes to new customers.
+Under new rules introduced by the Financial Conduct Authority (FCA), renewal quotes offered by home and car insurers can longer be more expensive than they would be for new customers.

-However, these rules won’t come into effect until January 2022 so it’s important not to wait until then to get a better deal on your home insurance.
-Savings can be significant between new quotes and your renewal quote from your existing provider.
+Despite this change, it’s always worth looking to see if you can find a new deal that beats the renewal quote from your existing provider.
 If your current cover is soon up for renewal, you can compare quotes and switch online using our home insurance comparison tool.

-Whatever happens, make sure you don’t let your insurer automatically renew your cover when your existing policy comes to an end as you’ll almost certainly be able to find a better deal elsewhere.
+Make sure you don’t let your insurer automatically renew your cover when your existing policy comes to an end as you may well be able to find a better deal elsewhere.
 Find out more about auto-renewals in our article Insurance auto-renewal – is it legal?

 Here, we explain everything you need to know about home insurance.

 Buildings insurance is a legal requirement if you have a mortgage on your property.
 As the name suggests, it is designed to protect the four walls (and the roof) around you, rather than the contents of your property.
 It does however, include any permanent fixtures and fittings, such as your bath, or a fitted kitchen.